marcushellberg/java-ai-playground/README.md

 - **Dynamic Booking Status Updates**: Real-time updates of booking statuses with color-coded indicators
 - **Searchable Booking Grid**: Easily find and manage bookings with a powerful search feature
 - **Booking Status Counts**: Quick overview of bookings in different statuses
+- **Client Segmentation**: Ability to segment clients based on various criteria for targeted promotions

 ## Tech Stack